Get personalized academic information about your child.

 Funding, which can only be used to purchase designated materials and equipment for loan, is allocated to schools based upon the number of eligible students enrolled.
-The Non-public Schools Unit within DFO’s Business Operations Office is responsible for administering these loan programs.
+The Non-public Schools Unit within DFO’s Business Operations Office is responsible for administering these programs.
 Its primary responsibilities include:

 Participation in any of the four New York State loan programs requires that non-public schools submit a Loan Request and Enrollment Certificate (LREC) to the DOE on an annual basis.
-The DOE will use your school’s current enrollment (2013-2014 school year), as reported on the LREC, to determine or adjust your allocation (as applicable).
-The DOE will also compare your current enrollment (2013-2014) to the enrollment data you provided to SED this past fall (via your New York State Education’s Basic Educational Data System (BEDS) report) in order to determine your allocation (as applicable) for early ordering in the late spring.This year the required Principal’s Statement of Assurances (PSA) form has been revised to include your responsibilities as they pertain to all four loan programs.
+For early ordering in the late spring, the DOE will compare your current enrollment (2013-2014) to the enrollment data you provided to SED this past fall (via your New York State Education’s Basic Educational Data System (BEDS) report).
+Your school's per-student allocation is dependent upon the total number of students enrolled.
+In the fall, the DOE will use your school's new enrollment data (2014-2015), as reported on the LREC, to adjust your allocation (as applicable).The required Principal’s Statement of Assurances (PSA) form has been revised to include your responsibilities as they pertain to all four loan programs.
 Further, it is no longer a stand-alone form; it now appears on page two of the LREC form.
 Please be sure to sign both pages of the LREC form and submit it as instructed.
 If you have not yet submitted an LREC form this year, please do so immediately.
 All schools participating in the New York State Loan Program must have this form on file with the DOE.For more information and to access the form, please click here.

 ShopDOE is a purchasing planning portal that allows users (including non-public schools) to browse a catalog of products and services offered by DOE contracted vendors.
-The portal was recently updated with the same state-of-the-art search capabilities found on many online retail sites.
+The portal was updated with the same state-of-the-art search capabilities found on many online retail sites.
 By signing in as a “non-DOE employee” with your own personal email address or that of your school, you will be able to browse a large selection of books, software, media and computer hardware equipment available at DOE contracted prices.
 Although you will not be able to proceed directly to checkout in FAMIS just yet, you can share your shopping cart’s contents with the person at your school who is responsible for placing orders: either email the shopping list or save it as an excel spreadsheet or PDF document and then share.
 A quick guide to help you navigate the revamped ShopDOE is now available.
 Note that additional enhancements will be implemented in the future to allow non-DOE employees to proceed to checkout and thereby place their orders directly through FAMIS.